GLOBAL EVENTS FOR FASHION PROFESSIONALS

 DK&D (Doorim) – KR, Mario Cucchetti Tessuti – IT, Lily Lace – JP

-Shine is bold, watery, liquid, lacquered and is found in the full range of products.
+Shine is bold, watery, liquid, lacquered.
 A plastic-like shine coats vibrant shades, bringing a playful spirit to the collections.

 Bombardo – ES